cmprkr/cmprkr.github.io/README.md

-# Chess Engine C-PA
+# Projects & Programs
-A simple chess engine based on simple Probability.
+A simple portfolio featuring all of my programs and code.

-## About
+# Chess Engine
 The primary concern of C-PA is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:
 - Chessboard GUI: Using the chessboard.js API
 - Game Mechanics: Using the chess.js API